sakdag/multimodal-misinformation-detection/README.md

 ## Project Overview

 This project aims to detect misinformation in multimodal data.
-The repository is organized to allow for data downloading, preprocessing, and experimentation with different classifiers.
-Key components include:
-- A data downloader script to fetch the required dataset.
-- A modular setup to add and train multiple classifiers.
-- Utility functions and preprocessing scripts to prepare data for training.

 ## Environment Setup